 - ✓ Why the Key Point is important. - ✓ Why some pedestrians may not behave safely. - ✓ How pedestrian injuries and deaths can be reduced if people kept the Key Points in mind.

-After finishing the discussion, tell participants that they will now create ads to present the Key Points and that they will have to think of an idea that will capture the audience's attention.
-Finally, they need to write a script for their ad.
+After finishing the discussion, tell participants that they will now create ads to present the Key Points.